KlickyMao/emqx-enterprise-docs-en/install.rst

 EMQ X is developed utilizing the Erlang/OTP language / platform.
 It runs on the following OS: Linux, FreeBSD, MAC OS X and Windows Server.

-We recommend the 64-bit Linux-based cloud host or servr for the deployment.
+We recommend the 64-bit Linux-based cloud host or server for the deployment.

 CPU/MEM
 --------

 In the test scenario, EMQ X with 1G memory sustains 80K TCP links or 15K SSL links.

 In production environment, it is suggested to deploy at least 2 nodes in the cluster.
-Planning the CPU and Momery capacity on the basic of concurrent connections and the message throughput.
+Planning the CPU and Memory capacity on the basic of concurrent connections and the message throughput.

 ---------------------------------
 Naming Rule of Software Package